Last fact-checked: 26 July 2020

 Looking to regain your youthful figure with a breast augmentation in Phuket?
-If there’s one thing we can’t fight, it’s Father Time.
 Over our lifespan, breasts will droop, sag, flatten or sometimes disappear altogether.
-Numerous things can speed this up, like breastfeeding, weight loss, pregnancy, gravity or even macromastia; where breasts never developed in the first place.
+Numerous circumstances can speed this up, like breastfeeding, weight loss, pregnancy, gravity or even macromastia; where breasts never developed in the first place.

 Plastic surgeons in Thailand are amongst the best in the world and breast augmentation— also known as breast implants or the “boob job” is the most popular cosmetic procedure in the country today.
 Already a popular holiday resort, Phuket is rapidly becoming an international center for health and wellbeing, making it one of the top destinations for a medical vacation.